 One can spend a lifetime reveling in the fundamental aspects of sedimentary environments, but I have a practical mind and tend to see societal issues in the context of earth science: coastal zone management, energy questions, climate change, the world’s water supply, etc. Thus the title of this blog:

 For further musings on why and how I write, see this blog post

 The cliffs surrounding Minas Basin are exposed in a wild variety of rocks with spectacular fossil assemblages.
-Understanding the geologic history of these sequences, so superbly exposed thanks to our extreme tides, contributes to the understanding of earth history in general and helps us understand rock sequences elsewhere in the world.
+Understanding the geologic history of these sequences, so superbly exposed thanks to our extreme tides, contributes to the understanding of earth history in general and helps us understand geologic history elsewhere in the world.
 And this in turn helps us understand the potential and limitations of our natural resources.

 Earth Science Society